-Ex-health secretaries Sajid Javid and Jeremy Hunt join Tory leadership race
+Sajid Javid and Jeremy Hunt join Conservative Party leadership race

 In an apparent criticism of Mr Sunak, Mr Javid told the Sunday Telegraph he was not sure if he would have introduced the rise in National Insurance.

-But he said he had been "focused" on his own job while in government was "not trying to do other people's jobs for them".
+But the 52-year-old said he had been "focused" on his own job while in government was "not trying to do other people's jobs for them".

-Mr Javid also said he would cut corporation tax by 1p per year to reach 15p
+Mr Javid also said he would cut corporation tax - which levied on business profits - by 1p per year to reach 15p down from 19p currently.
+This would be a reversal of current plans to raise the rate to 25p from April next year.

+He also said he would implement an additional temporary cut in fuel duty as part of measures to help ease the cost of living crisis.

+Mr Javid said: "Whether it's the cost of living or it's low levels of growth, for me, that's our most immediate challenge...
+You need someone with an economic plan from day one."

-In a separate interview with the paper, Mr Hunt said he had plans for a business rates relief for the most deprived parts of the country for five years
+In a separate interview with the paper, Mr Hunt, 55, said he had plans to scrap business rates for the most deprived parts of the country for five years.

+He also revealed plans to slash corporation tax to 15%, the lowest level allowed under a recent agreement of the G20 - the body representing the the world's major economies.

-He also criticised Mr Johnson's levelling-up agenda for being "far too New Labour" by focussing on expensive infrastructure investment projects over "wealth creation".
+Mr Hunt criticised Mr Johnson's levelling-up agenda for being "far too New Labour" by focussing on expensive infrastructure investment projects over "wealth creation".

+Another cornerstone of his his pitch was as a figure to "restore trust" of voters in the Conservative Party, arguing he was the "only major candidate who has not served in Boris Johnson's government".

+"I called out what was going wrong long before any of the other major contenders and I have not been defending the indefensible," he told the paper.